Hydrofluorocarbons Limitation Bill

 Overview

-The Hydrofluorocarbons Limitation Bill aims to gradually phase out the use of hydrofluorocarbons (HFCs) in commercial premises in England and Wales.
-This is achieved through regulations set by the Secretary of State, prioritizing large shops initially, followed by other commercial buildings within a specified timeframe.
+The Hydrofluorocarbons Limitation Bill aims to reduce the use of hydrofluorocarbons (HFCs) in commercial premises in England and Wales.
+The bill mandates a phased-out approach, starting with large shops and then extending to other commercial settings.

 Description

-This bill mandates the Secretary of State to create regulations phasing out HFCs in equipment.
+This bill requires the Secretary of State to create regulations phasing out HFCs in equipment.
+The key elements are:

-• Phase 2: Other Commercial Premises: Further regulations will set a date for phasing out HFCs in other commercial premises.
+- Other Commercial Premises: Regulations will specify a date for ending HFC use in other commercial premises.

-• Consultation: The Secretary of State must consult relevant parties before creating these regulations.
+- Consultation: The Secretary of State must consult with relevant individuals and groups before issuing regulations.

-• Geographic Scope: The bill applies to England and Wales only.
+- Geographical Scope: The bill applies to England and Wales.

 Government Spending